 Continuing professional development (CPD) is an important aspect of maintaining professional competencies and practice standards.

 RICS have established a lifelong learning programme for recording any professional development.
 The process may include open learning, private study (academic papers/industry publications), attending conferences and events, running workshops and further study or in-house training.

 Developing and maintaining professional competencies throughout your career is vital for progression.

-Others may choose to specialise in a certain area and develop an in-depth knowledge of that particular field.
+Once you have become a chartered quantity surveyor, you may wish to continue working across a broad range of disciplines throughout your career.
+Or, you may choose to specialise in a certain area and develop an in-depth knowledge of that particular field.
 For example, you could specialise in project management, effectively controlling the whole of a project from initial design through to completion.

-Or you may wish to work on value engineering or risk assessment.
+Another option is to work on value engineering or risk assessment.
 Other specialist areas include capital allowances and tax, supply chain management and legal services such as contractual disputes.

 You could also enhance your career progression by becoming a member of other relevant institutes such as: